-At first glance, this fifth generation L200 appears more evolution than revolution but, whilst its DNA is undeniable, in reality it is all new.
+At first glance, this fifth generation L200 appears more evolution than revolution.
 It’s sleek and muscular enough to reap plenty of street cred, yet it is smoother, quieter, roomier, more sophisticated, more comfortable and even more aerodynamic than its predecessors.
 It has a new engine, new suspension, new steering and new transmission, both manual and automatic, and that’s just the start.
-Of course, the sleek shape of the new L200 isn’t designed simply to be easy on the eye, it’s actually designed to make it one of the most aerodynamically efficient pick-ups you can buy.
+Of course, the sleek shape of the L200 isn’t designed simply to be easy on the eye, it’s actually designed to make it one of the most aerodynamically efficient pick-ups you can buy.
 Someday all trucks will be built like this.

 A perfect balance between practical, durable materials and ‘car-like’ refinement, its list of standard kit reads more like that of a top-end saloon: central locking with keyless entry, tactile leather on the height and reach adjustable steering wheel and gearshift knob which complements the leather seats in Warrior and Barbarian models, electric windows to both front and rear, electric heated door mirrors for optimum vision under all conditions, and air conditioning of course – climate control with dual zone facilities providing separate settings for driver and front passenger.
 It even includes privacy glass, cruise control, luxury details like rain and dusk sensors, a Bluetooth® hands free ’phone connection, and good sound systems with steering wheel remote control as standard, as well as a touch screen satellite navigation system on the Warrior and Barbarian*